co0kie-guapi/co0kie-guapi/README.md

 ### Hi there 👋

+It's co0kie You can also call me.. emm whatever🫡

+I anticipate that our communication will be fruitful and rewarding.😊

+- 🌱 I’m currently learning machine learning and unity
+- 🤔  graphic programming enginee in the planning stage

 <!--
 **co0kie-guapi/co0kie-guapi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.